alijafarkamal/Web-Scraping-Automation-Toolkit/README.md

 # Trojan-Scraper
-This repo contains scraping and automation projects, tasks done with Selenium.
+This repo contains tasks and projects of web scraping and automation.
+I used Python with Selenium for this purpose here.